You'll See: Chart performance

-"You'll See" debuted on the Billboard Hot 100 at number 8 the week of December 9, 1995, selling 36,000 copies in its first-week.
+"You'll See" debuted on the US Billboard Hot 100 at number eight the week of December 9, 1995, selling 36,000 copies in its first-week.
 It became Madonna's highest debuting single at the time, following "Erotica" (number 13 in 1992) and "Rescue Me" (number 15 in 1991).
 The single reached a peak position of number six the following week, thus making Madonna the third act in history (after Aretha Franklin and Marvin Gaye) to have a hit peak at each position from one to ten on the chart.
 The track ranked at number 51 on the Billboard year end chart for 1996.
 It was eventually certified Gold by the Recording Industry Association of America (RIAA) on February 27, 1996, for shipments of 500,000 copies.
 The song also reached the top-ten of the Adult Contemporary and Mainstream Top 40 charts.
 Billboard ranked it at number 28 on their list of "Madonna's 40 Biggest Hits" on the Hot 100.
 In Canada, the song debuted at number 97 on the RPM Top Singles chart, the week of November 6, 1995.
 After nine weeks, on January 15, 1996, it peaked at the second position of the chart.
 "You'll See" also reached number one on the RPM Adult Contemporary chart.

-In the United Kingdom, the song reached a peak of number 5 on the UK Singles Chart the week of November 4, 1995, and was present on the top 100 for a total of 14 weeks.
+In the United Kingdom, the song reached a peak of number five on the UK Singles Chart the week of November 4, 1995, and was present on the top 100 for a total of 14 weeks.
 According to the Official Charts Company, the single has sold over 305,000 physical units as of October 2010, and was certified Silver by the British Phonographic Industry (BPI).
-In Australia, "You'll See" peaked at number 9 on the ARIA Singles Chart the week of February 18, 1996, staying on this position for two week and a total of eleven weeks on the chart.
+In Australia, "You'll See" peaked at number nine on the ARIA Singles Chart the week of February 18, 1996, staying in this position for two weeks and a total of eleven weeks on the chart.
 It also ranked at number 87 on the ARIA year-end charts for 1995, and was certified Gold by the Australian Recording Industry Association (ARIA) for shipment of 35,000 copies of the single.
-"You'll See" reached a peak of number 2 in Finland, and also reached a peak of number 13 on the Irish Singles Chart.
+"You'll See" reached a peak of number two in Finland, and also reached a peak of number 13 on the Irish Singles Chart.
 Across Europe, the song reached a peak of number eight on the European Hot 100 Singles chart on January 27, 1996.